Skip to main content

 About this award

-Apply by August 1, November 1, or February 1 for a bursary supporting Indigenous students in any university program across Canada who show financial need.
-Apply through Indspire's central Building Brighter Futures program — one application covers all sponsor pools.
+Apply by August 1, November 1, or February 1 for a bursary supporting Indigenous students in any university program across Canada.

 The provider doesn't post a fixed dollar amount — contact The Rattee Family to confirm the value for your specific award before you apply.
 As a bursary, this money is yours to keep and you do not have to pay it back.
-This is for you if you are a First Nation, Inuit, or Métis student who wants to use your university education to eventually bring expertise and learning back to your community.
-You have three deadlines to choose from: August 1, November 1, and February 1.
-When you apply, ask how and when you'll hear back — whether it is by email, phone, or through the application portal.
+This is for you if you are a First Nation, Inuit, or Métis student who wants to use your university education to eventually give back to your community.
+You can apply by August 1, November 1, or February 1.
+When you apply, ask how and when you'll hear back — email, portal, or phone.
 Selection criteria aren't published — ask The Rattee Family how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
 Ask The Rattee Family during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
 Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with The Rattee Family whether it's one-time or renewable and what you need to maintain.
-How to apply: This funding is administered through Indspire's Building Brighter Futures Bursaries & Scholarships program.
-Students complete one central application that's evaluated against all 360+ of Indspire's funding pools (including this one) — you don't apply to the sponsor directly.
-The Apply button on this page routes to Indspire's portal automatically.
-For the full program description, all three application deadlines, and detailed eligibility, see Indspire Building Brighter Futures Bursaries & Scholarships on FundMyCourse.

 Can you get it?